Wake Forest University, B.A., 1989 (magna cum laude)

 Phi Beta Kappa

 Mr. Bennett has been a Partner with the firm since 2000.
 He regularly defends employers, both public and private, in State and Federal Courts throughout Tennessee.
 He also represents school boards, utility districts, and other governmental entities on a regular basis.
 He has an active appellate practice before the Tennessee Court of Appeals, the Tennessee Supreme Court, and the Sixth Circuit Court of Appeals.

 In addition to litigation, Mr. Bennett lectures extensively on employment issues affecting public school systems and private employers alike.
 He conducts private seminars and consultations, and has lectured for the Tennessee School Board Association and the Tennessee Association of School Personnel Administrators.

 Mr. Bennett is a member of the American Law Firm Association (Employment section), the Federal Bar Association, the Tennessee Bar Association (Employment and Litigation sections), the Chattanooga Bar Association, the National Council of School Attorneys, the Tennessee Council of School Board Attorneys (President, 2007-2008), and the Tennessee Defense Lawyers Association (Board of Directors, 2008).
-Mr. Bennett serves as the school board attorney for Bradley County, Coffee County, Grundy County, Hamilton County, Jefferson County and Polk County.
+Mr. Bennett serves as the school board attorney for Bradley County, White County, DeKalb County, Hamilton County, Jefferson County, Polk County, Unicoi County and Fayetteville City.
 He also represents the International Brotherhood of Police Officers' Chattanooga Local in labor matters with the City of Chattanooga.

 Tennessee; North Carolina; US District Courts for Eastern, Middle and Western Courts of Tennessee; US Court of Appeals, Sixth Circuit